RanvierMUD/docs/docs/coding/effects.md

     // To create an instance of an effect you use the EffectFactory const effect = state.EffectFactory.create(
-      'buff', // specifying the effect type (name of the effect file minus .js) player, // the target the effect should apply to /*
+      'buff', // specifying the effect type (name of the effect file minus .js) /*
       a config override, in this case set a duration of 15 seconds instead of the default 30